jao11/XMIMSIM/Installation-instructions.md

 ## <a id="windowsbinaries"></a>Windows

-An installer containing the 32-bit binaries of XMI-MSIM for the Windows platform can be found in the [Downloads](http://lvserver.ugent.be/xmi-msim) section.
+Installers containing the 32-bit and 64-bit binaries of XMI-MSIM for the Windows platform can be found in the [Downloads](http://lvserver.ugent.be/xmi-msim) section.
 It will download and install _xraylib_ if necessary.
+Although the 32-bit version has been verified to work on Windows XP, we recommend using it on Windows 7 and newer.
+Version 3.0 is the last release to have support for Windows XP.

 ## <a id="macosx"></a>Mac OS X

 A [dmg](http://lvserver.ugent.be/xmi-msim) file has been created containing an application bundle which integrates nicely within Mac OS X, through the use of some dedicated API's.
-The provided app will run on Mac OS X Snow Leopard, Lion and Mountain Lion (all 64-bit only).
+The provided app will run on Mac OS X Snow Leopard, Lion and Mountain Lion and Mavericks (all 64-bit only).
 After downloading, mount the dmg file and drag the XMI-MSIM app to the Applications folder.